Hero Image

 Is transportation available?

 No. Families must provide transportation for their child.
 It is expected that students will be dropped off and picked up at the appointed starting and ending times for their particular class.
 The grant pays for students to attend school for a specific amount of time each day school is in session; therefore, it is not acceptable or permissible to repeatedly drop off your child late for class or pick them up early before class ends.
 If you regularly do not get your child to school on time or regularly pick them up before class ends, it may jeopardize your child’s continued enrollment in the UPK program.
-In addition, UPK is a 5 hour/day, 5 day/week commitment; no partial weeks.
+In addition, UPK is a five hour/day, five day/week commitment; no partial weeks.
 If your child does not attend regularly, they will be removed from the UPK program.

 Is lunch provided in the full-day program?